SarahLizDettloff/MarblingOutofThisWorld/README.md

 # Marble Single Level Game
-This simple marble rolling game is surpringly tricky!
+This simple marble rolling game is surprisingly tricky!
 Keep up if you can and collect all 42 cubes.

 # Built with
 Built with Unity3D 5.6.3p1